 The x-axis shows the measured female allocation at the end of simulations described in figure 1-A.

-The y-axis show; FST (A), GST' (B), Jost's D (C) and FIS (D)
+The y-axis show; FST (A), GST' (B), Jost's D (C) and FIS (D).
+Each points represent a 5% quantile of the female allocation along the x-axis, and the mean descriptive statistics within each 5% quantile along th e y-axis.
+Vertical bars represent the standard deviation of the descriptive statistics within each 5% quantile.

+The red line represents the loess regression between female allocation and descriptive statistics.